Jturesson90/LatestNewsFromExpressen/README.md

 ## Future
-Future implementations would be to replace the popup text with another fragment within the listview that contains the description.
+Future implementations would be to replace the popup text with another fragment that contains the description within the listview.
+This could be done with transform animations for more visually appealing.

-One thought is when user clicks the fragment with more description it will switch the page for an fullscreen view with the whole article.
+One thought is when user clicks the fragment with more description it will switch the page for an fullscreen view of the article.